Understanding a Rare and Serious Condition

-Diabetes insipidus (DI) is a rare disorder characterized by excessive thirst and the production of large volumes of diluted urine.
-Because diabetes insipidus is different from the more commonly known condition, diabetes mellitus, which involves issues with insulin and blood sugar regulation, and often was confused by medical professionals, a name change was proposed in 2022 by group of representatives from national and international endocrine, nephrology and pediatric societies.
+Arginine Vasopressin Deficiency (AVP-D), formerly known as central diabetes insipidus (DI), is a rare disorder characterized by excessive thirst and the production of large volumes of diluted urine.
+Unlike diabetes mellitus, which involves insulin and blood sugar regulation, AVP-D involves a deficiency of arginine vasopressin (also known as antidiuretic hormone or ADH).
+To reduce confusion between the two conditions, a name change was proposed in 2022 by experts across endocrinology, nephrology, and pediatrics.

 Symptoms of Diabetes Insipidus